yongjiezhu/CPforBrainConnectivity/README.md

 # CPforBrainConnectivity
-Tensor decomposition for functional connectivity
+Tensor decomposition for functional connectivity.
 The code will be coming soon